Thinset Terrazzo with TERRAZZCO Brand Products

 Leveling Fill Epoxy

 Leveling Fill is used in situations where the floor level is uneven.
-The epoxy resin is mixed with aggregates and applied to a desired thickness resulting in a even and uniform surface.
+The epoxy resin is mixed with aggregates and applied to a desired thickness resulting in an even and uniform surface.

 Floor Aid Flexible Membrane